MarynaShavlak/phonebook/README.md

   and devices.
 By utilizing CSS media queries and flexible layouts, it provides an optimal user experience across various platforms, enhancing accessibility, satisfaction, and engagement.
- - Frontend Technologies:
+ -**Frontend Technologies**:
       - React: The foundation of the frontend, enabling the creation of dynamic and interactive user interfaces.
       - React Router DOM: Facilitating seamless navigation within the application.
       - Redux Toolkit and React Redux: Managing the state of the application efficiently, ensuring a smooth and predictable user experience.
       - Axios: Handling HTTP requests to interact with the backend API.
       - Formik and Yup: Streamlining form management and validation.
       - Redux Persist: Ensuring persistent state across user sessions.
       - Styled Components, Classnames, Clsx: Enabling the styling of components for a visually appealing design.
       - Slugify, Nanoid: Supporting URL and unique identifier generation.
       - React Icons, React Select, React Modal: Enhancing the UI with iconography, selectable components, and modal dialogs.
       - React Loader Spinner, React Avatar, React Highlight Words: Improving user experience with loading indicators, avatar displays, and highlighted text.
       - React Toastify: Providing user-friendly notifications.
       - Randomcolor: Generating random colors for visual elements.
       - Downshift, React-beautiful-dnd: Implementing dropdowns and drag-and-drop functionality.
       - Modern Normalize: Ensuring consistent rendering across different browsers.
       - Material UI: Incorporating Material Design components for a cohesive and polished look.